InboxPolicy vs ZeroBounce vs Kickbox vs MillionVerifier — for AI agents

 evidence — no interpretation layer to hand-roll.
 It is an MCP server, agents can pay per call with

-x402 (no account), and re-verification within 72h is free.
+x402 (no account), and eligible cache hits for the same normalized address and strictness within 72 hours when force_refresh is false can cost 0 credits.
 Honest about catch-all and greylist:

 they come back as review / retry_later, never guessed as safe.